The Top 100 Foods High In Polyphenols

 71. Redcurrant (43 mg per 100g)

-Redcurrants (Ribes rubrum) are part of the gooseberry family of plants and they grow natively in Western Europe.
+Redcurrants (Ribes rubrum) belong to the gooseberry family of plants and they grow natively in Western Europe.

 72. Soy Tofu (42 mg per 100g)

-While not as polyphenol-rich as tempeh, tofu is a similar food – at least in terms of appearance.
+While not as polyphenol-rich as tempeh, tofu is also made from soy and shares a similar appearance.

 Like all soy products, tofu provides a range of isoflavonoids (88).